Drug Addiction Among Teenagers: Facts, Figures & Statistics for the UK Teenage Drug Problem

 Most Commonly Abused Drugs by UK Adolescents

-The report also provided insight into the most commonly abused drugs by teenagers in the UK.
+The report also provided insight into the most commonly abused drugs by drug addiction teenagers in the UK.
 The top substances used by adolescents include:

 1. Cannabis (8.7%)